 YWNA are offering both weekday and weekend sessions to meet most volunteer’s preferences and to fulfill the planned work for the needs of our beautiful reserve at this stage.

-We will have activities on the last Saturday of the month with our Working Bee.
+We hold Plant Lab activities on the last Saturday of every month with our Working Bee.
+This is for the whole community as you do not need to be a member to join.

-Dr Tricia Wevill (epa Committee), lecturer in Environmental Sciences, showing Plant Lab volunteers how to propagate microlaena.
+Dr Tricia Wevill (YWNA Committee), lecturer in Environmental Sciences, showing Plant Lab volunteers how to propagate microlaena.

-The Plant Lab volunteers recently helped set up the SPA (Seed Propagation area) this has been set up with the guidance of researchers working with Melbourne University, who are working with Bayside Council.
-If you are interested in this part of the Plant Lab, you can watch this video of the SPA set up at Burnley.
-This is a very similar set up to the YWNA one.
+YWNA Plant Lab volunteers helped set up the SPA (Seed Propagation area).
+The area was set up with the guidance of researchers working with Melbourne University.
+If you are you can watch this video of a very similar SPA set up at Burnley.

 Feature plant Microseris sp.